-This analysis provides a cross-national picture of students’ tendency to overclaim based on the PISA 2012 background questionnaire item.
-The findings contribute to the existing literature by focusing on students’ response to non-existing concepts, identifying over claimers, and comparing their academic outcomes.
-The results help to understand students’ response style across education systems, and they highlight the importance of accounting for students’ different response patterns when interpreting the results, especially in cross-cultural comparisons.
-Further research is invited to explore ways to improve validity and reliability of participants’ self-reported data on the background questionnaire items, as more valid and reliable background information data can help us better understand how contextual information is related to achievement and allows researchers to have potentially less biased comparisons across education systems.
+This analysis provides a cross-national picture of students’ tendency to overclaim based on the PISA 2012 background questionnaire items.
+The findings contribute to the existing literature by focusing on students’ responses to pseudo concepts, identifying over claimers, and comparing their academic outcomes.
+The results help to understand students’ response styles across education systems and highlight the importance of accounting for students’ different response patterns when interpreting the results, especially in cross-cultural comparisons.
+Further research could explore ways to the improve validity and reliability of participants’ self-reported data on the background questionnaire items, as more valid and reliable background information data can help us better understand how contextual information is related to achievement and allow researchers to have potentially less biased comparisons across education systems.

 References